vargzolta/progit/README.md

 ### Chapter 2 (Git Basics)

-* Initiating a new repository and cloning an existing one
+* Initiating and cloning a repository
-* Adding untracked and modified files to the next commit
+* Adding files to staging area
-* Commiting using a commit message in both the CLI and the default editor
-* Commiting while skipping the staging area
+* Commiting
-* Using and formatting commit history
+* Using and formatting git log
 * Amending a previous commit
-* Unstaging files from the staging area and resotring modified files
+* Unstaging and restoring files
-* Adding and getting information of remote repositories
+* Basic remote functionality
-* Adding an annotated tag to a commit
+* Working with tags
+* Creating aliases for commands